decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 - `resetCursor`: _(optional)_ If _true_, it returns to the posture in the first frame of the animation.
 If _false_, stays paused in its current posture.
 Default: _true_.

 {{< hint warning >}}
-**📔 Note**   When playing an animation with `Animator.playSingleAnim`, this function handles stopping all other animations behind the scenes.
+**📔 Note**:  When playing an animation with `Animator.playSingleAnim`, this function handles stopping all other animations behind the scenes.
 You don't need to explicitly stop other animations in that case.
 {{< /hint >}}

 When an animation finishes playing a non-looping animation, by default the 3D model remains in the last posture it had.
 To change this default behavior so that when the animation ends it goes back to the first posture, set the `shouldReset` property to _true_.